 Whitman students may enroll directly at the University of Otago in Dunedin, New Zealand, as visiting students, through an agreement with Whitman college.
 The University has 19,000 students, offers a broad range of courses, and is particularly appealing to students of biology, geology, and environmental studies because of the unusual geologic features of the South Island and the rare flora and fauna of the area.
 The city of Dunedin is a "university town" of about 120,000 inhabitants and the University is conveniently located near downtown bookstores, shops, and cafes.

 Here are some possible post-graduate degrees pursued by people in computer information systems.
-Contact Gayle Townsend at email@example.com for additional information.
+Contact the SEC for additional information.

 - Master's Degee in Computer Science